Quatadah/classrooms_manager/README.md

 # classrooms_manager
-This is a new line
+This file is my own correction of this
+<a href="www.exelib.net/java/gestion-des-salles">exercice</a>.